rnkn/portfolio/_posts/2014-04-14-wilderness.md

 Single-channel video loop in support of [Lawrence English] album _Wilderness of Mirrors_ (2 min 50 sec).

-[Dark Mofo] 2017 lineup announcement.
+Subsequently used for [Dark Mofo] 2017 lineup announcement.

 Related press: